 9. Review Your Notes After Every Class

 Don't wait until the night before the big exam to break out your notes and start studying.
 Instead, spend at least five to ten minutes after every class going over your notes.
+Good study habits are one of the keys to success in any class.
 This will help cement the information in your memory and ensure that you are well prepared for the next class lecture.

 10. Don't Be Afraid to Personalize Your Note-Taking Habits